-It is even possible to construct a snare with a sort of stopper on the noose that is intended as a non-lethal snare or only to temporarily restrain an animal, useful for rounding up large livestock that has gotten away or capturing a potential beast of burden without injuring it.
+It is even possible to build a snare with a sort of stopper on the noose that is intended as a non-lethal snare or only to temporarily restrain an animal.
+This is useful for rounding up large livestock that has gotten away or capturing a potential beast of burden without injuring it.

 A deadfall trap is one that uses a heavy, suspended weight to crush the target animal.
 This weight is most often a large log or boulder, but could be made from other materials, such as mud compacted and left to dry in slabs.

 Deadfalls may be manually triggered by the trapper, but are often victim triggered and can rely on any number of common, primitive trap triggers for activation.